 You can find the exchange rate for Galleons to pretty much any Muggle currency on the home page, along with the phase of the moon and the weather at a number of wizarding locations, including Hogwarts, Diagon Alley, and all the known wizarding schools.

 The exchange rate is based on Rowling’s statement that a Galleon is worth about five pounds and is current to the hour.
 If you want to see the exchange for your local currency, click on it and it will show it.
-We’re putting together an actual converter which will allow you to put in any amount in Muggle currency and see the value in Galleons, Sickles, and Knuts.
-Watch for that soon on the Galleons page of the Lexicon.
+We also have an actual converter which will allow you to put in any amount in Muggle currency and see the value in Galleons, Sickles, and Knuts, and other wizarding equivalents.